- Identify the key geographic features of Europe

 This anti-Semitic fervor and persecution of Jews reached its height at the time of the Nazi Party’s rule in Germany.
 Prior to World War II, close to 9 million Jews lived in Europe; 6 million of them were killed in the Holocaust, the European genocide that targeted Jews, Poles, Soviets, communists, homosexuals, the disabled, and numerous other groups viewed as undesirable by the Nazi regime.
 Following the war, many surviving Jews emigrated back to the newly created state of Israel.
 Around 2.4 million Jews live in Europe today.

-There was another shift in population after the signing of the Schengen Agreement in 1995, with large numbers of immigrants from Eastern Europe migrated to the western European countries in the core.
-Citizens of European Union countries are permitted to live and work in any country in the EU, and countries like the United Kingdom and Spain contain large numbers of Eastern European immigrants.
+There was another shift in population after the signing of the Schengen Agreement in 1995, with large numbers of immigrants from Eastern Europe migrating to the western European countries in the core.
+Citizens of European Union countries are permitted to live and work in any country in the EU, and countries like the Germany, Italy, and Spain contain large numbers of Eastern European immigrants.
 Around half of all European migrants are from other countries within Europe.

 Economic and political inequalities have driven much of the interregional migration to Europe since the 1980s.
 Immigrants from North Africa and Southwest Asia, for example, driven by limited employment opportunities and political conflict, have migrated to Europe in large numbers and now represent approximately 12 percent of all European migrants.